By Mario Diaz

 However, luck does not come without a fight for the 32-year-old.
 PIX 11 News found him in what he believes is the safest place on the island — Camelot Counseling.
 It is where he checked in just last week, right before the rash of overdoses began.

 “It’s easy for me to stay clean in a rehab you know.
-I’m in a safe environment, there are people helping me there all day long.
+I’m in a safe environment, there are people helping me there all day long, so is good that there are many services for this and private clinics like the The Priory, Addcouncel, or Gladstones which really help people overcome addiction.
 I’m here to help myself, but when I walk out these doors that is where it gets harder,” Michael said.

 Camelot senior director Carl Faren summed up the report of eighth overdoses in eight days as follows: “Scary.”